uml2prov/esec-fse/MVC/readme.md

 #Model View Controller (MVC) pattern

 This case study is concerned with a system that manages the user's registration in a system implemented following the MVC pattern.
+Here, we present:
+ 1. The UML diagrams used to model the case study
+ 2. The provenance templates generated
+ 3. The set of bindings extracted from the execution
+ 4. For each binding generated, its expansion in SVG format and PROVN

-This case study has been modelled through the following UML Sequence and State Machine Diagrams.
+Such a case study has been modelled through the following UML Sequence and State Machine Diagrams.

 ##UML Sequence diagrams